OpenSociocracy/documentation-website/docs/quick-start/index.md

 The guides below help you get up and running with Sociocracy.

-## Keep a Logbook
+## Keep a Logbook - Build on Your Efforts

 Logbooks store all information relevant for running an organization and its teams.
-The logbook is accessible to all members of an organization, and information is kept confidential only when there is good reason to do so.
+The logbook is accessible to all members of an organization, and information is kept confidential only when needed.

 We provide free logbook templates to get you started.